muttinenipujitha/learnlynk-tech/README.md

 # LearnLynk – Technical Assessment (Completed Submission)

 This repository contains my completed solution for the LearnLynk technical assessment.
-The project demonstrates database design, row-level security, Edge Functions, and a small Next.js frontend page integrated with Supabase.
+The goal of this project is to demonstrate database schema design, Supabase RLS, Edge Functions, and a simple Next.js dashboard for task management.

 ---